 Orthex’s operations are resource efficient and have minimal impact on the environment, including local biodiversity.
 All our factories have closed-loop systems for water use.
 Our operations use cooling water in their manufacturing processes, and the water is fully recycled in production.
 No wastewater is created in our operations, and no water is released into nature.
 Our objective is always to save natural and other resources.

 In optimizing resource efficiency, our focus areas are improving energy efficiency and decreasing production waste, or scrap.

 A significant way to improve energy efficiency in our operations is to replace old machines with energy efficient ones.
 We have made significant efforts to reduce the energy consumption year after year.
 Our products are designed to be as efficient as possible in terms of production and logistics, so that they consume less energy.
 We actively change our machines to new, more energy-efficient ones.

 Our target for the period of 2023-2025 is to improve energy efficiency 1% annually (baseline year 2022).

 Here are some concrete examples of actions made to achieve resource efficiency in production:

-2020: Reduction of CO2 with Green Energy in Finland and replacement of equipment with energy efficient technology
+2020 - 2022: Reduction of CO2 with renewable energy in all factories and replacement of equipment with energy efficient technology

-2017: Energy efficiency project launched in Sweden and two new energy efficient machines.
+2017 - 2019: Energy efficiency project launched in Sweden and seven new energy efficient machines

 Our target is to achieve a production scrap rate (cost of scrap products compared to produced volume) of 1.42% by 2024.